Programs in the South Central Region

 In the face of rapid population growth and persistent drought, Texas' water resources have never been under such intense pressure.
 Since 2001, National Wildlife Federation’s Texas Living Waters Project has worked to ensure that Texas manages and uses its limited water resources for the benefit of both people and wildlife.
 NWF is committed to protecting the state’s precious rivers, streams and estuaries to better preserve the Texas we love for generations to come.

 The 2010 Gulf oil disaster has had an enormous impact on the Gulf of Mexico.
 Lingering effects of the more than 200 million gallons of oil spilled are still harming local wildlife.
 Congress’s 2012 passage of the RESTORE Act, a landmark law that directs fines and penalties from the oil spill to Gulf coast restoration and recovery, represents the largest conservation investment in the nation’s history.
-NWF’s Gulf Restoration Campaign team is leading efforts across the Gulf to use RESTORE dollars to protect and restore the Gulf’s estuaries and coastal habitats, which are essential to restoring wildlife and promoting sustainable fishing.
+NWF’s Gulf of Mexico Restoration Campaign is leading efforts across the Gulf to make sure RESTORE funds are used to protect and restore the Gulf’s estuaries and coastal habitats.
+These resources are essential to restoring wildlife and fisheries.

 The wetlands, estuaries, and barrier islands of the Mississippi River Delta provide habitat for migratory birds, waterfowl, economically important finfish and shellfish, and many endangered and threatened species.
 The delta is experiencing the highest rate of wetland loss in the US, losing a football field of marsh into the Gulf every hour due to short-sighted management of the Mississippi River, decades of oil and gas development, and rising sea levels.
 NWF is working with national and regional partners to propel bold state and federal action on projects to restore this important coastal habitat for wildlife.